mbrandonw/mbrandonw.github.io/_posts/2017-08-01-semirings-and-predicates.md

 ## Constructing new semirings from existing

-Many of the constructions we did for monoids also work for semigroups.
+Many of the constructions we did for monoids also work for semirings.
 For example, we can take the type of functions from a fixed type into a semiring:

 ```swift
 struct FunctionS<A, S: Semiring> {